How to Prepare Artwork for Samsung’s The Frame TV

 Transferring and Displaying Your Art on The Frame TV

 Once your artwork is ready and exported, the next step is to bring it to life on your Frame TV.
 There are two primary methods to transfer your art to The Frame TV: using a USB drive or the Smart Things app.
-Please see our Guides section for details on both methods.
+Please see our Guide for details on both methods.

 Tips and Best Practices

-Creating the perfect art for your Frame TV is both an art and a science.
+As we have seen, creating the perfect art for your Frame TV is both an art and a science.
 Here are some tips to ensure your artwork not only looks stunning but also resonates with your personal style:

 1. Test Different Artworks: Experiment with various styles and themes.
 What works in a digital format might have a different impact when displayed on The Frame TV.